Call a plumber

 5. Your toilet’s clogged and the plunger isn’t helping

-With the possible exception of burst pipes, there is nothing that can compare to the level of urgency that is caused by a clogged toilet that a plunger is unable to clear.
+With the possible exception of burst pipes, there is nothing that can compare to the level of urgency that is needed to call a plumber caused by a clogged toilet that a plunger is unable to clear.
 It’s possible that the issue is a large blockage in the sewage system that a conventional plunger won’t be able to fix.
 It is best to call in a professional who is equipped with the necessary tools and has the necessary knowledge to get your toilet running again.
 If you try to break up the clog on your own, you run the risk of scratching the porcelain or causing other damage.
 Instead, it is best to call in an expert who can get your toilet running again.

 Similar Posts